Mohammed-Amaan/Cypress/README.md

 ```
 This will open the Cypress window with various configured tests.

-5) Run the tests or create your own E2E/Component Tests
+5) Run the tests or create your own E2E/Component Tests.